fernando-mc/redmondpython.com/content/lectures/onboarding.md

 ## Booleans

 So far, the code we've written has been *unconditional*: no choice is getting made--all of the code runs.
-Python has another data type called a **boolean** that is helpful for writing code that makes decisions.
+Python has another data type called a **boolean** that is helpful when writing code that makes decisions.
 Booleans hold two values: `True` and `False`.

 Re-open the Python interpreter and try typing these:
 ```py